doulabglobal/vigia-incubanet-framework/vif/08-roadmap.md

 ## **8.1 Purpose of the Roadmap**

-The roadmap provides a **phased, actionable plan** for deploying a national public–private incubator network based on the Vigía IncubaNet Framework (VIF).
+The roadmap provides a **phased, actionable plan** for deploying a national public–private incubator network based on the Vigía Incubation Framework (VIF).
 It translates strategy into execution, ensuring the system develops in a **structured, sequenced, and maturity-aligned** manner.

 This roadmap integrates: